A/N: Warning for graphic violence.

 “On the fourth floor,” one of the guards said, not meeting Roman’s eyes, “Sir.”

 It didn’t take them long.
-The prison was fairly empty, Unity preferring to use mainland prisons whenever possible.
-Roman and Maebhe had just started down one of the fourth floor corridors when they heard someone call, “Maebhe?”
+The prison was fairly empty, Unity preferring to use mainland prisons when possible.
+Roman and Maebhe had just started down one of the fourth floor corridors when they heard a voice.

 “Kieran!”
 Maebhe cried, forgetting to keep her voice down.
-She rushed to Kieran’s cell.
-He was pressed to the door, staring at Maebhe incredulously.
+She rushed to Kieran’s cell, finding him pressed to the door, staring at Maebhe incredulously.
 His eyes flicked to Roman and narrowed, then widened again when Roman began testing keys to get the door open.

 “We’re here to rescue you,” Maebhe said with the cheekiest grin she could manage.
 It was dragged down by all the exhaustion, fear, and stress, but it still made Kieran scoff and roll his eyes.
 “Where’s Íde?”